Photo CD: Encoding

-The preshaped RGB values are then converted to a luminance and two chrominance components via a CCIR 601-1 conformant transform matrix:
+The preshaped RGB values are then converted to a luminance and two chrominance components via a CCIR 601-1-like matrix:

 Finally the luminance and chrominance components are scaled to 8-bit values by the following equations:

+Gamut size

+Kodak claims that "the scale factors and offsets for the C1 and C2 channels result from the distribution of real world colors".
+Given the 8-bit integer range for each of the 3 components, 0 ≤ Y ≤ 1.402, -1.40036 ≤ B' - Y' ≤ 0.888689, -1.01003 ≤ G' - Y' ≤ 0.86995.

-An oddity of this encoding scheme is that it allows Photo CD images to represent colors which are above 100%, "whiter than white".
+An oddity of this encoding scheme is that it allows Photo CD images to represent colors which are above 100% (up to 140.2%), "whiter than white".
 At the time of Photo CD's introduction, this allowed the display of images on the analog televisions of the day to show brighter, more vivid colors than would otherwise be the case.
 This was acceptable as the analog televisions of the day were designed to be driven beyond their 100% level without abruptly clipping.
 However, this aspect of Photo CD encoding is not compatible with modern image formats, and is the cause of the well documented "Blown Highlights" problem when converting Photo CD images to more modern formats.
 All modern photo formats enforce hard clipping at 100% (video formats in YUV still have headroom that is present on high level TVs), resulting in highlight clipping in converted images unless some form of Photo CD specific luminance and chrominance mapping is performed.

+In addition, although "toeroom" (Y < 0) is not provided, Kodak expressly allows the use of R, G, B < 0, allowing out-of-gamut (for Rec.
+709) colors to be expressed.
+The effect is similar to xvYCC, which came much later.